The Holland Harbor Light and Fog Signal Building

 Holland Harbor Lighthouse Historical Commission: In 1978 the Coast Guard transferred ownership to the commission and, with it, the responsibility for the preservation of the lighthouse.
 Repairs and maintenance of the lighthouse are paid for out of endowment funds raised by the commission.
 Twice a year, the Coast Guard inspects the facility and maintains the light.
 A new $6,000 light that can be seen for 20 miles has been installed.
 The use of a fog signal had been discontinued.
 The original Fresnel lens is on display in the Holland Museum.
 In 2007, the United States Department of the Interior announced that the Holland Harbor Light would be protected, making it the 12th Michigan lighthouse to have such status.

-The first Holland Lighthouse keeper was Melgert Van Regenmorter who served from December, 1870, before the tower was built, to April, 1908 receiving an annual salary of $540.
+The first Holland Lighthouse keeper was Melgert Van Regenmorter who served from December, 1870 to April, 1908 receiving an annual salary of $540.
 Because the residence and the lighthouse itself were government property, they were expected to be maintained in orderly and nearly spotless condition: no dust allowed anywhere in either building, and the brass equipment to be highly polished.
 The Lighthouse Bureau believed that slovenly building and equipment conditions would lead to apathy about maintenance of the all-important light itself.

 Joseph M. Boshka entered the Lighthouse Service in 1897 and he served at Holland beginning in 1912.
 The lighthouse was tended during the times of year that the waters were navigable with the keeper and his assistant standing six-hour shifts.
 Boshka reportedly had a keen ability to detect the onset of fog.
 This was a particularly valuable skill as it took 45 minutes to develop enough steam to operate the fog signal.
 Boshka served until 1940 when the Coast Guard took over service of light houses, and retired to live in Macatawa.